 Science and theology are the two most compelling ways of understanding reality.
 Sometimes the two are seen as enemies, but mostly they are strangers as people struggle to fit together the Sunday world of God and faith with the Monday world of science and technology.

 In this certificate program, strangers become friends.
 We look at amazing convergences between science and theology.
 We see how science can help our faith to be more believable and beautiful, while theology helps science to be more meaningful and ethical.

-Graduates of the Certificate in Theology and Science program will be able to
+Graduates with a Certificate in Theology and Science will be able to

 - demonstrate knowledge of scientific and theological methods;

 - explain how they relate fields of science and theology, including areas of potential conflict, complementarity, and collaboration;